Chef-Challenge/chef_challenge_frontend/README.md

 • No issues found!
 ```

-**:warning:Number of devices and IDE checked can change according to your local config !**
+**:warning: Number of devices and IDE checked can change according to your local config !**

 ### Install the project